MathewSachin/MathewSachin.GitHub.io/blog/_posts/2023-04-14-dependency-injection-extension-functions-kotlin.md

 In the class where you want to use these extension functions, inject the interface that we defined above.
 Sprinkle in some magic with Kotlin delegation, i.e. use the injected interface to make the target class implement the same interface.

 That probably sounded confusing :D. Look at the `: ScriptApi by api` in the example below.
-What it basically tells Kotlin is that, this class implements this interface but via this another class for the implementation.
+What it basically tells Kotlin is that, call this other object for the functions/properties in this interface.

 ```kotlin
 class BattleScript @Inject constructor(